Slut

-Slut (archaic: slattern) is an English-language term for a person, usually a woman or girl, who is considered to have loose sexual morals or who is sexually promiscuous.
-It is usually used as an insult, sexual slur or offensive term of disparagement.
-It originally meant "a dirty, slovenly woman", and is rarely used to refer to men, generally requiring clarification by use of the terms male slut or man whore.
+Slut (archaic: slattern) is an English-language term for a person, usually a woman, who is sexually promiscuous or considered to have loose sexual morals.
+Predominately used as an insult, sexual slur, or offensive term of disparagement, it originally meant "a dirty, slovenly woman".
+Rarely used in reference to men, clarification such as male slut or man whore may be warranted.

-The word was used as early as the 1300s (in the form of an adjective, sluttish, referring to a man's untidy appearance) by Geoffrey Chaucer in The Canterbury Tales.
+The word was used as early as the late 14th century (in the form of an adjective, sluttish, referring to a man's untidy appearance) by Geoffrey Chaucer in The Canterbury Tales.

 From the late 20th century, there have been attempts to reclaim the word, exemplified by various SlutWalk parades, and some individuals embrace the title as a source of pride.

 Etymology, common usages and synonyms

 The common denotative meanings of slut are 'sexually promiscuous woman', or 'immoral or dissolute woman; prostitute'.
 These definitions identify a slut as a woman of low character—a person who lacks the ability or chooses not to exercise a power of discernment to order her affairs.
 Similar terms used for men are cad, rake, male slut, man whore, himbo, womanizer, stud, and player.
 The adjective slutty carries a similar connotation, but can be applied both to people and to clothing and accessories, such as Halloween costumes.